babladey275/babladey275/README.md

 # ![Banner](https://your-banner-image-url.com)

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Babla Dey
-## 💻 Web Developer | Frontend & Backend Enthusiast
+## 💻 Web Developer | Frontend Enthusiast | Exploring Next.js & Backend

-I am a passionate and dedicated web developer with expertise in both frontend and backend development.
+I'm a web developer with a strong foundation in **React** and a growing passion for building full-stack applications.
 I love creating responsive, user-friendly websites and web applications.
 My main focus is on building high-quality, scalable solutions using the latest web technologies.

 ## 🏃‍♂️ Current Activities
 - 🚀 Currently exploring **Next.js** for building fast and dynamic web applications.
-- 💡 Working on a **Tourism Website** to help users plan and explore travel destinations with ease.
+- 💡 Working on a **pic-seek** AI project.
-- 🎯 Learning more about **GraphQL** to improve API handling and data fetching in web apps.
+- 🎯 Deepening my knowledge of **MongoDB** and **backend development**.

 ## 🔧 My Skills & Technologies